dsc-courses/practice.dsc10.com/problems/pretest/solving-percentages.md

 # BEGIN PROB

 I just sent my friend $50 on Venmo and that used up 25% of my Venmo account balance.
 How much money is left in my Venmo account?
+Solve this problem without a calculator.

 # BEGIN SOLUTION